13 Secrets About Queen Elizabeth Only Royal Insiders Know

 She Skypes with her great-grandchildren.

 By all accounts, the Queen is a devoted great-grandmother who is extremely close to her growing brood of great grandchildren.
-“Gan-Gan” (as Prince George calls her) uses the webcam service to stay close to the children when she’s away and always brings back little souvenirs from her travels.
-Kate Middleton has said the Queen likes to leave little presents in George and Princess Charlotte’s (and now, we assume, Prince Louis‘) rooms when she comes for a visit.
+"Gan-Gan" (as Prince George calls her) uses Skype to stay close to the children when she's away and always brings back little souvenirs from her travels.
+Kate Middleton has said the Queen likes to leave little presents in George and Princess Charlotte's (and now, we assume, Prince Louis') rooms when she comes for a visit.

 Despite her lifetime love of fashion, the Queen only just made her first front row appearance in 2018 during London's Fashion Week at up-and-coming designer Richard Quinn's runway show.
 She was seated next to fashion maven and Vogue editor-in-chief Anna Wintour.
 Her Majesty's chair was easy to spot—it was the only one with a special velvet cushion.